wspieramprzyrode/app/docusaurus/docs/cicd.md

 ## GitHub Actions

-All build and deployment process using github actions
+All builds and deployment process are using github actions

 ### Add taskfile and k8s tools to github workflow